renn72/robot-ioof/README.md

 Robot.js - renders the robot, and points it in the right direction

 ControlPanel.js - handles all the user inputs to manipulate the robots

+use a library called Charka-ui to help stream line the graphics